Galileo88/Galileos-Planet-Pack/README.txt

 1. Download the latest Kopernicus.
 2. Drop the contents of GameData Folder into your GameData folder
-3. Install any of the optional mods
+3. Install any of the optional mods that are included.

 **If you choose not to use Scatterer, install the contents of the Alternate Ciro cfg file. otherwise your sun will look terrible.**

-	[/Notes to consider when updatng changelog]
+Changelog:

+**V1.0**

+* Better normal maps for higher detail

+* Better performance

+* Added an asteroid belt between Gael and Tellumo.

+* Fixed Iota's performance issues.

 * Added an array of custom flags for planets, planet regions, factions and grand tour.

 * Resource biases.
 The mining experience has at least two new twists.

-	[/]

-Changelog:

-**V0.9**

-* Flipped KSC Around 180 degrees

-* Converted Tellumo to a Laythe template so it wont have KerbNet stations.

-* Turned off Scatterer's Ocean Shaders to allow for better performance.
-If you want to turn them on, you can do so in the main menu scatterer options.
+* Included dV map (currently in an alpha state)

 **Known Issues**

-* Clouds do not show up in main menu very often.
+* Clouds do not show up in main menu.
 Just a small bug with Kopernicus.. not a big deal.
 Nothing is broken.

 * Scatterer does not show in main menu or in tracking station.
-Again, nothing is broken.
+Again, normal.
+Nothing is broken.

 * Mac and Linux Version uses quite a bit of ram (about 3gbs). its either this, or have pinstripey planets and not be able to use this planet pack.. sorry.

-* Running game in dx11 causes terrain textures to be striped.
+* Running game in dx11 causes terrain textures to be pinstriped.